-Recognition of prior learning (RPL) or recognition of prior experiential learning (RPEL) routes into the programme
+Recognition of prior learning (RPL) routes into the programme

-UCEM policy and procedures for Recognition of Prior Experiential Learning (RPEL) and Recognition of Prior Learning (RPL) are set out in the UCEM Code of Practice: Admissions and Recognition of Prior Learning (opens new window).
+UCEM policy and procedures for Recognition of Prior Learning (RPL) are set out in the UCEM Code of Practice: Admissions and Recognition of Prior Learning (opens new window).
 This policy statement takes precedence in any such decision.

-RPEL may be used to support an application entry to the programme in accordance with the entry requirements stated in the section above.
 UCEM also recognises credit awarded by higher education degree awarding bodies in accordance with the relevant higher education qualifications framework and allows that credit to count towards module exemption from the programme.

 Normally the maximum credit for prior learning that can be counted towards the programme is 66% (two thirds).
-RPEL and RPL do not enable the transfer of credit/exemption from classification modules.
+RPL does not enable the transfer of credit/exemption from classification modules.